hyosung11/Launch-School/Courses/journal.md

 18:11 I finished notes and Anki cards for Lesson 4: Subclassing and Code Reuse Patterns > Assignment 2.
 Object Creation with Prototypes (OLOO).

 18:17 I feel hungry and we haven't started dinner yet.
 I seem to outline the assignment, read the topic, transcribe the topic, make Anki cards.
 It seems to be working for now.

+19:45 After dinner and cleaning up I studied a little more and finished Practice Problems: Object Creation with Prototypes

+'Finish Practice Problems: Object Creation with Prototypes'